World Sailing play their Joker . . . Again

 A major stumbling block for the Offshore Keelboat selection as it stands is that . . .
 Under current Regulation 23.1.3(e), the selection of equipment for the Mixed Two Person Keelboat Offshore event for the 2024 Olympic Sailing Competition must be made by 31 December 2019.

-Now realising that is totally un-realistic, the WS Board now proposes that the Equipment be chosen, ‘no later than 31 December 2023, Council shall select the Equipment for the Event from the list approved under Regulation 23.1.9(a).’
+Realising that is totally un-realistic, the WS Board now proposes that the Equipment be chosen, ‘no later than 31 December 2023, Council shall select the Equipment for the Event from the list approved under Regulation 23.1.9(a).’

-Thus moveing selection of the first Olympic offshore keelboat be selected just six months before the Games.
+Thus moving selection of the first Olympic offshore keelboat to just six months before the Games.

 The WS Board submission wants to establish a ‘Long List’ at the November 2019 Annual Conference to: